albertobsd/keyhunt/README.md

 I made this tool as a generic tool for the Puzzles.
 I recommend to everyone to stay in puzzles

-Several of users requestme to add sopport for ethereum and minikeys, I did it.
+Several of users request me to add support for ethereum and minikeys, I did it.
-But again i recommed only use this program for puzzles.
+But again i recommend only use this program for puzzles.

-## For regulars users
+## For regular users

 Please read the CHANGELOG.md to see the new changes

 # Download and build

-This program was made in a linux enviroment. if you are windows user i strongly recommend to use WSL enviroment on Windows. it is available in the Microsoft store
+This program was made in a linux environment. if you are windows user i strongly recommend to use WSL enviroment on Windows. it is available in the Microsoft store